Living Deeply in Mindfulness

 Check-in is from 4 - 5:30 p.m. on Friday, October 31st.
 The retreat will end at about 2:00 p.m. on Sunday, November 2rd.
 We will enjoy a variety of mindfulness practices including sitting meditation, walking meditation and deep relaxation.

 Many of us are pushed and pulled by the stress and busyness of modern life.
 Our work and relationships are laden with complexity and strong emotions and our peace and happiness seem hard to maintain, if they are there at all.
 But all of this can change.

 During this retreat we will nourish our capacity to heal, transform, and live peacefully through the shared practice of mindfulness in all activities of the day; including sitting, walking, eating, discussion, movement and noble silence.
 With daily teachings and guidance to inspire and guide, we will explore the art of living deeply, learning to transform mundane and ordinary activities into sacred and meaningful moments.
 With the right practice we can transform our experience of hardship and challenge.
 With awakened understanding we can undo the knots of suffering in our hearts.
 With applied practice, our life can become an offering of happiness and joy to our loved ones and the Earth.

 Michael will also transmit the Five Mindfulness Trainings.
 Periods of gentle silence will nourish our mindfulness.
 Group discussions will help us connect the teachings to our daily lives.
 Bring your own meditation pad, cushion or bench.
 Chairs will be available.
 This retreat is ideal for newcomers as well as longtime practitioners.

 Lake Doniphan is located 35 minutes from Downtown Kansas City, MO or Kansas City International Airport.
-Link to directions.
+Directions.

 Single and shared rooms are available.
 Vegan meals will be served.